pycroscopy/atomai/README.md

 ## TODO

-1) Add test modules
+1) Add more test modules

 2) Add comparison between "true" coordinates and predicted coordinates as a measure of model performance

 3) Add class for the analysis of particles geometry

-4) Add more examples and notebooks
+4) Add more examples/notebooks together with pre-trained models

 5) Add docs